-Pursuant to the provisions of Section 204 of the Companies Act, 2013 read with rules made thereunder, the Board of Directors has appointed M/s Kamlesh Shah & Co., Practicing Company Secretaries, as Secretarial Auditor to conduct Secretarial Audit of the Company for the Financial Year 2017-18.
-The report submitted by the Secretarial Auditor in Form MR-3 for the financial year ended as on 31st March, 2017 is attached to this report as Annexure - 5.
+Pursuant to the provisions of Section 204 of the Companies Act, 2013 read with rules made thereunder, the Board of Directors has appointed M/s Kamlesh Shah S Co., Practicing Company Secretaries, as Secretarial Auditor to conduct Secretarial Audit of the Company for the Financial Year 2019-20.
+The report submitted by the Secretarial Auditor in Form MR-3 for the financial year ended as on 31st March, 2019 is attached to this report as Annexure - 5.

-The Directors submit their explanations to then various observations made by the Auditors in their report for the year 2016-17.
-Para nos.of Auditors Report and reply are us under:
+The Directors submit their explanations to various observations made by the Auditors in their report for the year 2018-19.
+Para nos. of Auditors Report and reply are us under:

-Annexure A to Independent Auditors Report Para 8
+Annexure A to Standalone Independent Auditors Report - Para viii

 As per the scheme sanctioned by CDR (EG), consortium bankers were required to give working capital for the optimal utilization of production capacity.
 However, in the absence of non availability of funds from the lenders, the accruals were not in line with the sanctioned scheme and hence Company could not utilize optimally its production capacity.
 In view of this, company was not able to make payments to banks/institutions and debenture holders as per the sanctioned scheme.
 However, before due date of repayment, Company had approached Honble BIFR for declaring it as a Sick company under Section 3(1)(0) of the SICA and was declared so before the due date, i.e., September 2011.
 On account of sick status of the company, payments will be made as per the scheme as may be approved by the Honble BIFR.